-Also in 1981, the Governor gave the Department of Commerce and Economic Opportunity ("DCEO") administration and oversight over the Illinois Community Development Block Grant Small Cities Program in the same year.
-Administered by DCEO's Office of Community Development, the Illinois Community Development Block Grant Program is known as the Community Development Assistance Program (CDAP).
+Also in 1981, the Governor gave the Illinois Department of Commerce administration and oversight over the Illinois Community Development Block Grant Small Cities Program in the same year.
+Administered by the department's Office of Community Development, the Illinois Community Development Block Grant Program is known as the Community Development Assistance Program (CDAP).
 The mission of this program is to assist Illinois communities in meeting their greatest economic and community development needs, with an emphasis on helping communities with substantial low to moderate-income populations.

 In order to ensure that state-administered programs meet the intent of the HCD Act, Congress has required that state-administered CDBG programs meet at least one of the following three national objectives: